MarkusBordihn/BOs-Advancements-Tracker/README.md

 ### 📜Advancements Overview

 Could be open with **STRG + L** and displays all current advancements and allow the tracking of single advancements.
+Depending on your keyboard the STRG key could be named as CTRL, CTL or Control.

 ![Advancement Overview][overview_example]